 name: expectations

-description: Working expectations and documentation practices.
-Use when capturing learnings, documenting gotchas, recording architectural decisions, or understanding how to work with a codebase.
+description: Capture learnings, gotchas, and architectural decisions into the right project documentation while context is fresh.
+Use when capturing learnings, documenting gotchas, recording architectural decisions, or deciding where a piece of knowledge should live.
 Triggers on "document this", "remember this pattern", "what should I know about", or after completing significant features.

 ---